oyetanishq/medical-report-analysis/README.md

 - along with personal health data like age, weight, any recent symptons, gender.
 - it then provides you with a brief summary about your health
 - also a detailed table with all the biomakers provided in medical report, with precautions, and upcomming danger (if any).
+- along with a chatbot powered by gemini, to ask medical related question (tunned to your medical report).

 ## Frontend
 - react